linusromer/curvatura/README.md

 * `harmonize-tunnify-inflection.py` had no sub menu.
 The menu entries of `Curvatura.py` are contained in a sub menu called "Curvatura".
 This makes the tools easier distinctable from tools of other suppliers.

 ## Use `Curvatura.py` In Command Line
 You can use `Curvatura.py` in the command line.
-It needs exactely 2 arguments:
+It will harmonize all glyhps in a font and needs exactely 2 arguments:
 ```
 python Curvatura.py input_font_file output_font_file
 ```